knative/docs/blog/docs/articles/knative-serving-in-k0s.md

 Edit deployment files of all knative serving components by reducing resources to 50% of the original value.
 Ex: if 100m is the orginal value of CPU request/limit , we reduce it to 50m, same is done for memory.

 Though reducing by 50% might seem random, when I tried to install the default files , some pods didn't come up due to insufficient CPU.
-The mimimum request of 890 milli core (see [Knative Default Resource](#knative--k0s-default-resource-requirement)) explains why some pods didn't find  sufficient CPU , since BaseOS + K0s might be using more than 110 m of CPU (1000 - 890)
+The mimimum request of 890 milli core (see [Knative + k0s Default resource requirement](#knative-k0s-default-resource-requirement)) explains why some pods didn't find  sufficient CPU , since BaseOS + k0s might be using more than 110 m of CPU (1000 - 890)

-Hence, after monitoring the resource usage (See [Knative+K0s Resource Usage](#knative--k0s-resource-usage)) and with an aim to fit everything in 1 CPU, reducing the resource request/limit by 50% was a safe option.
+Hence, after monitoring the resource usage (See [Knative + k0s Resource Usage](#knative-k0s-resource-usage)) and with an aim to fit everything in 1 CPU, reducing the resource request/limit by 50% was a safe option.

 You can use the deployment file I have created with reduced resource for next step.